 - Add a secondary disk and set the sizes for the storage devices.
 The first disk needs enough space to download the system image and the second at least the same size as the system you are migrating.

-Once you have made the selections, hit the Deploy server -button.
+Once you have made the selections, click the Deploy server button.
 Wait a few seconds for the server to start, then login to the newly deployed host to continue.

 Update the system to make sure the software is running the latest version.

-# Debian and Ubuntu apt-get update && apt-get dist-upgrade -y # CentOS yum update -y
+# Debian and Ubuntu sudo apt-get update && sudo apt-get dist-upgrade -y # CentOS sudo yum update -y

 With the new server up to date, check that both of the storage drives are attached and report their size correctly.

-When the new host is up to date and ready, upload your server image, for example using Secure Copy, SFTP or rsync.
+When the new host is up and ready, upload your server image, for example using Secure Copy, SFTP or rsync.

 You can find out about some of the different secure file transfer options in the first section for Encrypt communications in the guide for cloud server security.
 Depending on your original system and your network connection it may be useful to compress the disk files for the transfer and then uncompress again on the target host.

-When you have uploaded the image to the server, you will need to move the image content to the empty storage device.
-Use the following command while replacing the <server image> with the system image file and <disk> with the secondary disk name, usually vdb.
+When you have uploaded the image to the server, you will need to copy the image content to the empty storage device.
+Use the following command while replacing the <server image> with the system image file, the target disk is usually located at /dev/vdb.

-Note that the server image needs to be in RAW -format ending with the .img -file extension.
-This means images taken for example from a VMware-environment do not work as is.
-The VMware images should be converted to the RAW -format with a tool such as qemu-img, which is available for install on most package managers.
-Check out our guide for How to Import VMware Image to UpCloud to learn more.
+Note that the server image needs to be in RAW format ending with the .img file extension.
+This means images taken, for example, from a VMware-environment do not work as is.
+The VMware images should be converted to the RAW format with a tool such as qemu-img, which is available for install on most package managers.
+Check out our guide about how to import VMware image to UpCloud to learn more.

 You can then restart the server again to continue configuring the system.

-The newly transferred operating system should now boot up on the cloud server.
-However, depending on your old network setting you may need to log in through the Web Console to fix any issues before the system will connect normally.
-Go to your UpCloud Control Panel then select the Console -tab under your Server settings and click Open the console connection.
+The newly transferred operating system should now boot up to the cloud server.
+However, depending on your old network setting you may need to log in using the Web Console to fix any issues before the system will connect normally.
+Go to your UpCloud control panel then select the Console tab under your Server settings and click Open the console connection.

-UpCloud hosts have three network interfaces in the default configuration, public IPv4, private IPv4 and public IPv6 addresses, you might see something similar to the example output below.
-Here the first interface eth0 is working straight away but the other devices are not yet configured.
+UpCloud hosts have three network interfaces in the default configuration, public IPv4, private IPv4 and public IPv6 addresses.
+You might see something similar to the example output below.
+The first interface eth0 might work but the other devices are not yet configured.

 Edit your network configuration files to match the network interface names listed in the above output.
 For example on Ubuntu and other Debian-based systems use the command below to open the configuration file.